oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 The results will be analyzed by the LLM and summarized.

 When you are done, you will inspect the MCP logging table in your schema to see what has happened in the database, via our MCP Server. -->

-3. Enable "Plan Mode", by clicking the word "Plan."
+3. Enable **Plan** mode.
 Then, in the Task input area of Cline, enter the following prompt:

     ```txt
     connect to my database and run a test query to make sure everything is working as expected
     ```

-4. Cline will create a plan and respond by asking permission to use the SQLcl MCP Server via the `list-connections` tool.
+4. Cline will create a plan and respond by asking permission to use your SQLcl MCP Server via the `list-connections` tool.
 You should see something like this:

    ![image](./images/lab-3/cline-2.png " ")

-> [!NOTE]
-> Note the tool name, followed by the arguments.
+> &#9872; **NOTE:** Note the tool name, followed by the arguments.
 In this case, Cline wants to "see" what database connections are available.

-5. Select the <kbd>Approve</kbd> button to allow the Agent to continue its plan.
+5. Select the **Approve** button to allow the Agent to continue its plan.

    The Agent will use your Oracle Database connection, and ask to connect to it, via the `connect` tool.